Vadims980s/flask-blog/README.md

 ## How to install
 1. Clone the respitory
-2. Open up Control Panel and open up Python
+2. Open up Command Prompt and open up Python
 3. Install the following libraries (using <code>pip install</code>):

 **Flask**, **Flask-Login**